BABABUSOLA/vision_unlocked/README.md

 # Vision Chat API

+## Prerequisites

+- Python 3.9 or higher
+- Google Cloud Platform account with a **Storage Bucket** created
+- Google Cloud SDK installed and authenticated
+- Service account credentials with access to your GCS bucket
+- Ollama account for interacting with the LLaVA model
+- To configure gogle storage as public:
+1. Make the Object Public:
+You need to make the object (the image file) accessible to everyone.
+There are two main ways to do this:

+Option 1: Via Google Cloud Console
+Go to the Google Cloud Console.
+Navigate to Cloud Storage and find your bucket.
+Click on your bucket to view the objects inside it.
+Select the specific object (image) you want to make public.
+In the object details, click on Edit Permissions.
+Add a new Principal:
+Under New Principals, type allUsers.
+Under Role, select Storage Object Viewer.
+Save the changes.
+This will make the file publicly accessible, and anyone with the URL will be able to access it.

 ## Overview

 Vision Chat API is a Flask-based web service that allows users to upload an image and ask a question about the image.
 The API processes the image and the question using the **Ollama llava** model to generate a relevant response.
 The service is built with modularity in mind and separates concerns into controllers, services, and route definitions.